Monica (singer)

-Monica has sold 5.3 million albums in the United States.
-In 2010, Billboard listed Monica at number 24 on its list of the Top 50 R&B and Hip Hop Artists of the past 25 years.
-A four-time nominee, she won a Grammy Award for Best R&B Performance by a Duo or Group with Vocals for her contribution to "The Boy Is Mine", at the 41st awards ceremony.
-In addition she is the recipient of one Billboard Music Award, one BET Award, and two BMI Pop Awards.
+Monica has sold over 25 million records worldwide, with more than five million of those in the United States alone.
+In 2000, Billboard ranked her tenth its list of the Top Female Solo Artists of the 1990s.
+In 2010, the magazine listed her 24th on its list of the Top 50 R&B and Hip-Hop Artists of the past 25 years.
+A five-time nominee, she won Best R&B Performance by a Duo or Group with Vocals for "The Boy Is Mine" at the 41st Annual Grammy Awards.
+Her other accolades include a Billboard Music Video Award, a BET Award, and a Soul Train Music Award.
+In 2009, she received the Lady of Soul Honor.